simplesamlphp/simplesamlphp/docs/simplesamlphp-upgrade-notes-2.0.md

 - EntityIDs are no longer auto-generated.
 Make sure to set something sensible in the array-keys in `metadata/saml20-idp-hosted.php` and for any saml:SP in `config/authsources.php` (or to the existing entityIDs when upgrading an existing installation).
-  If you are using a database to store metadata, make sure to replace any __DYNAMIC% entityID's with a real value manually.
+  If you are using a database to store metadata, make sure to replace any `__DYNAMIC:1__` entityID's with a real value manually.
 Dynamic records are no longer loaded from the database.

 ## Configuration changes